davidpirogov/sopel-htmlurls/README.md

 ### Alternative Configuration

-For those who don't like running interactive `sopel -w` you need to add to the default.cfg file the following with your OWM API Key or APPID
+For those who don't like running interactive `sopel -w` you need to add to the default.cfg file

 ```ini
 [htmlurls]